 You may be wondering, “Why January 29?”.
 Well, it’s because Ahsoka was first unveiled to the public on January 29, 2008.
-Let’s, erm, try to ignore the fact that it’s already been nine years since that announcement was made.
+Let’s just try to ignore the fact that it’s already been nine years since that announcement was made.

-This year I’d like to commemorate Ahsoka Tano Day by looking back at my first impressions of this much-loved fan favourite Star Wars character.
+This year I’d like to commemorate Ahsoka Tano Day by looking back at my first impressions of this now-beloved Star Wars character.

-I’ll admit that I was pretty fond of the character design from the get-go – even if I had some reservations about the boob-tube – and I was thrilled that we were finally going to get a female Jedi protagonist (which was a big deal at the time).
-It was obvious that Lucasfilm had created Ahsoka as a way of appealing to the younger female fanbase (and quite rightly so) but I was worried that she’d end up being a dreaded “Mary Sue” or, worse, an insufferable brat.
+I’ll admit that I was pretty fond of the character design from the get-go, even if I had some reservations about the boob-tube, and I was thrilled that we were finally going to get a female Jedi protagonist (which was a big deal at the time).
+It was obvious that Lucasfilm had created Ahsoka as a way of appealing to the younger female fanbase (and quite rightly so) but I was worried that she’d end up being an insufferable brat.

 “She was great, if a little bratty at times”, I thought, “But I honestly don’t see her lasting very long.
 It doesn’t even sound like she’s very popular with the Star Wars fanbase so Lucasfilm will probably kill her off after a few episodes to give Anakin another reason to turn to the Dark Side”.

 Fast forward to 2017 and, boy, were my assumptions well off target, though I imagine I’m not the only person who feels this way.

 Thanks to the captivating storytelling by the Lucasfilm writing team, the breath-taking animation, and the voice talents of Ashley Eckstein, Ahsoka Tano not only grew as a character with each passing episode but became an inspiration and role model to an entire generation of fans.
 If you’d told me years ago that I’d be running a fansite devoted to her or that she’d turn out to be one of my all-time favourite Star Wars characters, I would have thought you mad.